geanders/test_directory/coding.md

 transparency, and control.
 Its message: You should never trust software if the person making it won't show you the code."
 [Coders, pp. 237--238]

+## Optimization

+> "[Jeff Dean] became famous as one of [Google's] genuine 10Xers.
+Dean was a scale whisperer: He deeply intuited the hardware specs of Google's servers, of the internet itself...
+Coupled with deep coding skills, he was able to design systems that ran blisteringly fast and reliably, crucial for such a fast-growing firm. ...
+Other Google coders have come to so revere his that, over the years, they've assembled a long list of 'Jeff Dean Facts', modeled on the satirically worshipful 'Chuck Norris Facts'.
+(One factoid:
+'The speed of light in a vacuum used to be about 35 mph.
+Then Jeff Dean spent a weekend optimizing physics.'
+And: 'When Jeff Dean has an ergonomic evaluation, it is for the protection of his keyboard.'
+Or, if you're nerdier: 'Compilers don't warn Jeff Dean.
+Jeff Dean warns compilers.'"
+[Coders, p.
+277]